JSChandlerIT/Homelab/docs/README.md

 ## Purpose

-This directory contains the technical documentation for my home lab infrastructure.
-The purpose of this documentation is to record the architecture, configuration, implementation, maintenance, and future development of the environment as it evolves.
+The purpose of this documentation is to document the architecture, configuration, implementation, operation, maintenance, and continuous improvement of the homelab environment.

 ## Documentation Index